 In order to give you all a clear idea about the major symptoms of lupus, we would like to make a brief explanation.
 One thing that we need to mention here is that the majority of the symptoms are not only caused by lupus.
 We can identify them even in various common diseases types.

 Joint pains are really common among lupus patients.
 Clinically; this condition is known as arthralgia.
 Other than that; the swelling of joints can also be seen.
 In addition; we can observe the swelling of the ankle due to the accumulation of fluid.

-Extreme muscle fatigue and fever which is higher than 100 Farenhite are another prominent symptoms.
+Extreme muscle fatigue and fever which is higher than 100 Farenhite are other prominent symptoms.

 Butterfly-shaped face rash is one of the most common symptoms of lupus.
 Meanwhile; there are a number of other associated lupus sysmptoms.